 Depression doesn’t always look like what people expect.
 It’s not just lying in bed all day or crying at sad movies (though, sure, sometimes it’s that too).
 It’s the feeling of dragging yourself through wet cement just to get through the day.
-It’s the numbness, the exhaustion, the voice in your head that whispers what’s the point?
+It’s the unimaginable drudgery that every task turns into, the voice in your head that whispers what’s the point?

 You’re physically present, but mentally checked out, going through the motions of work and life.